Shubham996633/JoAdmin/README.md

 # JoAdmin
-Its a addmin dashboard replica with React JS and Tailwind CSS
+Its a ddmin dashboard replica with React JS and Tailwind CSS

 Its Deployed Link is : https://joadmin369.netlify.app/